descarty-org/coda/infrastructure/README.md

 # Infrastructure as Code (IaC)

-This repository contains the infrastructure-as-code for the project, managed with Terraform on Google Cloud Platform (GCP).
+This repository contains the infrastructure-as-code for the project, managed with Terraform on Google Cloud Platform (Google Cloud).

 This project does not include any sensitive information, such as credentials or private keys.
 All sensitive data should be stored securely and managed separately outside of version control.